microsoft/AcademicContent/Labs/Content in draft/Keras/Keras.md

 	TODO: Describe what this code does and how it does it.
 LOTS to talk about here!
 Also include a diagram depicting the network that was built.

-1. Now call the `fit` function to to train the neural network:
+1. Now call the `fit` function to train the neural network:

 	```python
 	hist = model.fit(x_train, y_train, validation_data=(x_test, y_test), epochs=5, batch_size=128)